-- · have different rules for allocating income (distribution or accumulation); - be denominated in different currencies: - incur different management fees; - · carry different subscription and redemption fees; - · have different nominal values. - be systematically hedged against risk, either partially or in full, as set out in the Prospectus.
-Such hedging is done using financial instruments that reduce the impact of the hedging transactions for the UCITS' other unit categories to a minimum; - · be reserved for one or more distribution networks.
+- · have different rules for allocating income (distribution or accumulation); - · be denominated in different currencies: - · incur different management fees; - · carry different subscription and redemption fees; - · have different nominal values. - be systematically hedged against risk, either partially or in full, as set out in the Prospectus.
+Such hedging is done using financial instruments that reduce the impact of the hedging transactions for the UCI's other unit classes to a minimum; - · be reserved for one or more distribution networks.

-The Portfolio Management Company may, after having informed the unitholders and the Depositary, consolidate or split the number of units.
+The Management Company may, after having informed the unitholders and the Depositary, consolidate or split the number of units.

-Units may be subdivided at the discretion of the Portfolio Management Company's Board of Directors into tenths, hundredths, thousandths or ten-thousandths, called fractions of units.
+Units may be subdivided on the decision of the Management Company's Board of Directors in tenths, hundredths, thousandths, ten-thousandths or one hundred-thousandths called fractions of units.
 The provisions in the Regulations governing the issuance and redemption of units shall also apply to fractions of a unit, the value of which will always be proportional to that of the unit they represent.
 All other provisions regarding units shall automatically apply to fractions of a unit unless provided otherwise.

-The Portfolio Management Company's Board of Directors may decide, at its sole discretion, to split the units by creating new units which are allocated to unitholders in exchange for existing units.
+Finally, the Management Company's Board of Directors may, at its sole discretion, divide units by creating new units which are allocated to bearers in exchange for the former units.